Speech Pathologist Salary and Career Outlook

 Speech Pathologist Career Outlook

-There is an expected growth in the field of speech pathology for professional of 18 percent.
-According to the Bureau of Labor Statistics, some of the major factors that cause a rising need for speech professionals include: a large population of older adults from the baby boomer generation, improved knowledge and awareness of speech problems in children, and medical advances in general.
+There is expected growth of 15 percent in the field of speech pathology for professionals.
+According to the Bureau of Labor Statistics, some of the major factors driving the rising demand for speech professionals include: a large population of older adults from the baby boomer generation, improved knowledge and awareness of speech problems in children, and advances in medical care.

 Speech Pathologist Salary by Work Environment

-The work environment, just like one’s location, can have a direct influence on the salary potential for speech therapists.
-For example, the BLS reports that speech pathologists who practice in schools earn, on average, $66,960 annually – $26,150 less per year than the average annual salary of SLPs who work in nursing and residential care facilities.
+The work environment, like one’s location, can directly influence the salary potential for speech therapists.
+For example, the BLS reports that speech pathologists who practice in schools earn a median salary of $80,280 annually – $26,220 less per year than the average annual salary of SLPs who work in nursing and residential care facilities ($106,500).

-Although it should be no means dictate the work environment you enter as a speech therapy professional, it is yet another factor to consider when narrowing down your career options within the umbrella of speech pathology.
-We’ve compiled information from the Bureau of Labor Statistics on the various fields in speech-language pathology, saturation of each type of employment and its related salary.
+Although it should by no means dictate the work environment you enter as a speech therapy professional, it is yet another factor to consider when narrowing down your career options within the umbrella of speech pathology.
+We’ve compiled information from the Bureau of Labor Statistics on the various fields in speech-language pathology, the employment saturation for each type, and the associated salaries.

 Educational services; state, local, and private